 The Latest: French president meets central European leaders

+European leaders on Thursday have agreed to crack down on online extremism and deepen efforts against ... .
 Hungarian Prime Minister Viktor Orban arrives for an EU summit in Brussels on Thursday, June 22, 2017.
-European Union leaders are gathering for a two day summit to weigh measures in which to tackle terrorism and migration and to create closer defense ties.

 Comments